 Senate Bill 98 (SB 98) outlines requirements regarding distance and hybrid learning - one of those being instructional minutes.
 As indicated by SB 98, our current instructional minutes abide by the ranges described in SB 98-whether we participate in either distance or hybrid learning: Ranging from "180 minutes for kindergarten, 230 minutes for grades one through three and 240 minutes for grades four through twelve."
 For hybrid learning, our instructional time will constitute both in-person instruction and distance learning assignments.
 Moreover, in order to meet the required instructional day requirement of 180 days, the governing board shall define our instructional day in which all pupils are scheduled for the length of the day established by the governing board of the LEAin a classroom under the immediate supervision of a certificated employee.

-- Identify and plan for COVID-19-related teacher or staff absences to ensure students are receiving instruction (more information listed under health and safety sections of this document). - Plan to provide instruction for absences when substitutes are not available - Develop and provide staff training: - Physical distancing - Symptom screening - CDC guidelines Use of Masks - o CDC guidelines When and How to wash your hands - o CDC guidelines Cleaning and disinfecting - Provide support with protocol for movement of students throughout the campus. - Substitutes will provide instruction and will follow the CDC Guidelines listed in the GUSD school plan for reopening hygiene protocols such as handwashing, the use of masks, social distancing at all times and disinfecting properly after each section. - Elementary teacher prep time will be provided at the end of the day after online sessions with students working at home - Elementary school: VAPA and PE class will be provided to students virtually via online on the non-campus days for cohorts - Middle school teachers, both prep time and P.E. will occur during their regularly scheduled day

-- CDC guidelines Use of Mask

-- CDC guidelines When and How to wash your hands

-- CDC guidelines Cleaning and disinfecting
+Human Resources Identify and plan for COVID-19-related teacher or staff absences to ensure students are receiving instruction (more information listed under health and safety sections of this document).
+Plan to provide instruction for absences when substitutes are not available Develop and provide staff training: Physical distancing Symptom screening CDC guidelines Use of Masks CDC guidelines Use of Masks CDC guidelines Cleaning and disinfecting Provide support with protocol for movement of students throughout the campus.
+Substitutes will provide instruction and will follow the CDC Guidelines listed in the GUSD school plan for reopening hygiene protocols such as handwashing, the use of masks, social distancing at all times and disinfecting properly after each section.
+Elementary teacher prep time will be provided at the end of the day after online sessions with students working at home Elementary school: VAPA and PE class will be provided to students virtually via online on the non-campus days for cohorts Middle school teachers, both prep time and P.E. will occur during their regularly scheduled day Below are some useful links to support you: CDC guidelines Use of Mask CDC guidelines When and How to wash your hands CDC guidelines Cleaning and disinfecting Finance Additional costs for hybrid learning will include professional development for staff, to support hybrid instruction, as needed.
+It will be necessary to ensure that all families have WiFi, ChromeBooks or other devices for home and school use.
+Some devices may need repairs or replacing if damage was sustained during the previous school year.
+Additional devices may be needed for school use if the device is forgotten at home.
+Additional school supplies may be needed in order to limit sharing between students and staff.
+Professional We will provide professional development for the following stakeholders: